epandurski/swaptacular.github.io/_posts/2022-07-05-swaptaculars-network-of-trust.md

 services become available, not for money, but for tokens that businesses themselves can issue, backed by their produce.

-More and more customers buy the stuff they need, directly using the digital currency issued by the vendor.
+More and more customers start buying the stuff they need, directly using the digital currency issued by the vendor.
 More and more employees receive some portion of their salaries in the digital currency issued by their employer.
 Then, they [easily swap](/2022/07/03/what-is-a-currency-peg/) the currencies that they have, but do not need, with the currencies they need.